 Inulin supplements are available in health specialty stores and online stores and come in different forms like capsules, powders, bars, cereals, meal replacements as well as fiber formulas.

 Bonny: Great source of Inulin

 Bonny is a prebiotic fiber powder that contains good stuff for your gut.
 Bonny has inulin from chicory root which is one of its prominent ingredients.
 The good news is that the Bonny fiber supplement is all-natural, research-backed, and most of all, it is delicious.

-Bonny is vegan, gluten-free and contains no refined sugars.
-Our fiber comes in amazing flavors like Amplified Apple Pie, Berry Beauty, Matcha Magic, and Strawberry Serenity.
+Bonny is vegan, gluten-free, and fab.
+Our fiber comes in amazing flavors like Apple Pie, Mixed Ripe Berries, and Super Strawberry.

 As always, we wish you pleasant poops!